Germany urges US to rethink steel, aluminum tariffs

 "Someone who talks as much about fair trade as President Trump should not resort to such unfair measures," she said.

-Chancellor Angela Merkel's spokesman Steffen Seibert said EU authorities were in contact with their counterparts in Washington and had made clear their concerns about the proposed tariffs, and what their "necessary reaction" would be.
+Seibert, Merkel's spokesman, said EU authorities were in contact with their counterparts in Washington and had made clear their concerns about the proposed tariffs, and what their "necessary reaction" would be.

 "The German government will look very closely at this decision and then assess the impact on the German and European economies," he said.